 Fun Facts – Segment.
 This segment only comes about when the guys have fun facts.
 Has not been used since May, 2016.

-Grit Tour 2016 – A seven-day, five city tour the guys undertook on the Barstool bus in May 2016.
+Grit Week – A seven-day, five city tour the guys first undertook in May 2016.
 Visits included Buffalo (where listeners were invited to jump through a table at their RV stop), Cincinnati (home of the world’s worst chili), Cleveland (where the guys took in an NBA finals game at which PFT lost his wallet), Pittsburgh (where the guys had front-row seats to a Pirates game and wore shirts that spelled out GRIT), and Indianapolis (where the guys tailgated and watched the 100th running of the Indy 500).
+Repeated in 2017 with special visits to West Virgina (Danny Woodhead, Dana Holgersen, Huggy Bear), Michigan (Coach Harbaugh, and Bloomington, IN (Tom Crean).
+Has been repeated every May since with new locations and new big name guests.

 Guys On Chicks – Segment started in the spring of 2017.
 PFT and Big Cat answer questions from female listeners and exlain women to women and men.
 The show set up a phone number where female fans could text their questions.